Skip to main content

 Add R2Devops related configuration in your new values file custom_values.yaml:

-1. Add license key (provided by R2Devops) and R2Devops domain
+1. Add R2Devops domain

 front: